massbitprotocol/helloworld-rust-project/README.md

 For your productivity, you can try to use handy-library to derive Serialize/Deserialize the json object.

+## Demo

+You will run 5 different nodes in 5 different terminals.
+You will do send a POST/GET transaction to one of the nodes and the node will boradcast the transaction to other nodes which will print out the log of the transaction in its stdout.

+# You will do query

 ## Delivery

 1. Github repo